Impact-Subsea/islSdk/doc/mainpage.md

 1. Navigate to the islSdk folder and create a new folder named build in which to place the build files.
 Note the folder name is not important.
 2. Open a terminal and navigate to the newly created build folder.
 3. At the terminal command line type: `cmake -DCMAKE_BUILD_TYPE=Debug ..` Note the space and 2 dots at the end as the CMakeLists.txt file is up a directory. `cmake -DCMAKE_BUILD_TYPE=Release ..` is another option and will turn off the SDK generated debug messages.
-4. At the terminal command line type: `make`
+4. At the terminal command line type: `make`.
+If using windows type `cmake --build .`

 The SDK source code will compile to a static library placed in the build/lib folder.